davidbruce/spring-boot-rest-tutorial/lesson-plan/demonstrations/5-queries.md

 List<Transaction> findAllActiveTransactions();
 ```

-Now let's move onto the final tasks and wrap up the class:
+Now let's move on to the final tasks and wrap up the class:
 [5.1.
 Refactoring and Filtering](../activies/5-1-refactoring-and-filtering.md)